 After Setup copies files to the appropriate Windows for Workgroups directories, the group sections are mapped to a group name that is used in Program Manager.
 Program Manager creates the groups listed in the [new.groups] or [progman.groups] sections.
-Related [group#] sections contain entries that describe the contents of the groups that Program Manager is to create.
+Related [group#] sections contain section= Progman group, Min/Max